 Stage 1: Searching for that special someone.

-As we’ve said selling is like dating. and this stage is critical for both, selling and dating.
+As we’ve said, selling is like dating.
+And this stage is critical for both, selling and dating.
 Are they the right person for you?
-Are you a fit for them?
-Have they already committed to someone else or is there room for manoeuvre for them to check out your *ahem* product?
+Are you fit for them?
+Have they already committed to someone else or is there room for maneuver for them to check out your *ahem* product?

 This way, they only need to talk to people that they know like them back or have similar likes and interests.

-Confession time, I met my wife at a young age and so I missed out on using all the dating websites and apps, but I have it on good authority that it is basically a case of sign up, write your profile and then go ‘hunting’ for people you think you could be a match for….
+Confession time, I met my wife at a young age and so I missed out on using all the dating websites and apps, but I have it on good authority that it is basically a case of signing up, writing your profile and then going ‘hunting’ for people you think you could be a match for….
 Much in the same way you look for a sale.

 So, in the huge, wide world, there are millions of companies but how do you find the companies which need what you are selling?